minasmart/presentations/graphql-eu-2017/presentation.md

 }
 ```

 ^ Since what we're doing through our decoding process is sort of complex, we build our decoder like a set of middle ware.
-This allows us to have an extensible interface, so we can add or remove decoding features in the future, without really impacting what already exists in our client
+This allows us to have an extensible interface, so we can add or remove decoding features, without really impacting what already exists in our client

 ---